 At its core, CMU admissions looks for:

-- Academic strength in relevant coursework
+- academic strength in relevant coursework

-- Intellectual curiosity
+- intellectual curiosity

-- Clear alignment with intended major
+- alignment with intended major

-- Impact and initiative in extracurricular activities
+- impact and initiative in extracurriculars

-- Authentic voice in essays
+- authentic voice in essays

 CMU Is Intense, But Also Collaborative